Strong Evidence for Cosmic Ray-Supported $\sim$L$^{\ast}$ Galaxy Halos via X-ray \& tSZ Constraints: Analytic Expectations for P - or P -Supported Halos

 \subsection{P$_{\rm th}$-Supported Halos}

-For a virialized halo in thermal pressure equilibrium, hydrostatic balance is set by $\rho V_{c}^{2}/r = -dP/dr$, $P=n_{\rm gas}\,k_{B}\,T = \rho_{\rm gas} c_{s}^{2}$.
+For a virialized halo in thermal pressure equilibrium, hydrostatic balance is set by $\rho_{\rm gas} V_{c}^{2}/r = -dP/dr$, $P=n_{\rm gas}\,k_{B}\,T = \rho_{\rm gas} c_{s}^{2}$ where $P$ is the gas thermal pressure, $V_{c}$ is the circular velocity, $\rho_{\rm gas}$, $n_{\rm gas}$, and $T$ are the gas mass density, number density and temperature, $k_{B}$ is Boltzmann's constant, and $ c_{s}$ is the gas sound speed.
 To first approximation, we assume $\rho_{\rm gas} \propto r^{-2}$, a general scaling which is set by hydrostatic balance and is borne out by detailed simulations of galaxy formation in which $P_{\rm th}$ dominates (e.g., EAGLE, TNG, SIMBA, FIRE) with scatter generally manifesting around this scaling owing to varied feedback physics \citep[see][and references therein]{silich_x-ray_2025}.
 Here, we could choose a shallower $n_{\rm gas}$ profile owing to feedback which would increase the XSB at large R, though we stress this would not qualitatively change the tension of $P_{\rm th}$-dominated models with the tSZ data as it would change the relevant pre-factors but not the dimensional scalings with $n$ and $T$, as detailed further below.